lsu-ddem/LSU-Pathways-Main/content/about/_index.md

  Students who participate in the LSU Pathways curriculum can choose to take courses in one or more of the following subject areas:

-  - Biomedical Sciences
+  - Pre-Healthcare and Pre-Veterinary
-  - Computing
+  - Computing and Cybersecurity
   - Digital Design and Emergent Media
   - Pre-Engineering
+  - Environmental Protection and Sustainability

 <br>